rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 We hire a manager to distribute tasks to the workers.
 The manager can run some complicated logic to decide wich tasks to give to a worker.
-The manager can also perform any serial parts of the program.
+The manager can also perform any serial parts of the program like generating random number or dividing up the big database.

 ![A manager rank controlling the queue]({{ page.root }}{% link files/manager.png %})